CLI

 dotagents installdotagents add

-Section titled “dotagents add”dotagents add <specifier> [<skill>...] [--skill <name>...] [--ref <ref>] [--all]Add one or more skill dependencies and install them. dotagents auto-discovers
+Section titled “dotagents add”dotagents add <source> [<name>...] [--name <name>...] [--ref <ref>] [--all]Add and install plugins or skills.
+For git and local sources, dotagents discovers

 Shorthand owner/repo resolves through defaultRepositorySource in